Robust estimation of polyserial correlation coefficients: A density power divergence approach: Statistical and computational properties

 In the absence of contamination ($\varepsilon = 0$), one has that $f_{0,XY}(\cdot,\cdot) = \pxyemptyfun{\Btheta_*}$ by~\eqref{eq:contamdistXY}, and it follows from Theorem~1 in \citet{basu1998} that $\Btheta_0 = \Btheta_*$, so that the population divergence is zero-valued.
 Subsequently, just like the ML estimator,~$\thetahat$ is unbiased for the true~$\Btheta_*$ (in population) if the model is correctly specified.
 This property is known as \emph{Fisher consistency}.
 We stress that Fisher consistency holds true for \emph{all} choices of $\alpha \geq 0$.
 In other words, if contamination is absent, then the proposed estimator is unbiased (in population) no matter the choice of tuning constant~$\alpha$.

 On the other hand, if contamination is present $(\varepsilon > 0)$, then the estimand~$\Btheta_0$ will generally differ from the true~$\Btheta_*$.
 How much they differ depends on the contamination fraction~$\varepsilon$ and contamination type~$\Hxeta$ in the contaminated distribution~\eqref{eq:contamdist}, as well as the choice of tuning constant~$\alpha\geq 0$.
-Roughly speaking, holding the unknown contaminated distribution~$\Fxeta$ constant, the larger~$\alpha$, the closer~$\Btheta_0$ is to the true~$\Btheta_*$.
-In other words, if the polyserial model is misspecified, larger values of~$\alpha$ asymptotically lead to less bias for the true~$\Btheta_*$.
+Roughly speaking, holding the unknown contaminated distribution~$\Fxeta$ constant, the larger~$\alpha$, the closer~$\Btheta_0$ tends to be to the true~$\Btheta_*$.\footnote{We stress that this sentence is a heuristic rather than a formal result.
+Since no assumption is made on the contamination distribution~$\Hxeta$, there may exist contaminated distributions~$\Fxeta$ for which higher values of~$\alpha$ do \emph{not} uniformly reduce bias.
+We refer to \citet[][Chapter~8.2d]{hampel1986} for a discussion on the fundamental difficulty of deriving bias-reduction results of robust procedures in contamination models such as~\eqref{eq:contamdist}.} In other words, if the polyserial model is misspecified, larger values of~$\alpha$ asymptotically tend to lead to less bias for the true~$\Btheta_*$.